JustinFay01/atmos/docs/architecture.md

 _Backend Core Functionality Startup_: The Orchestrator service startups up and does the following:
     - Based on a configuration setting, it initializes the `ISensorClient` (either `Rs485SensorClient` or `MockSensorClient`).
-    - Initializes the `IAggregator` service, and decides to hydrate based on the last n readings.
-Where n is defined by the configuration by a least 1 minute and at maximum 1 day.
-        - If there is not enough data to hydrate based on the configuration, a warning will be logged and the aggregator will start with an empty state.

 _React Frontend Startup (this would take place on refresh or new opening of the window)_: The React frontend connects to the SignalR hub and starts listening for updates.
     - The frontend will, by default, request the latest data from the server to populate the UI.